RudginoChounoune/StudentLogin/README.md

 ## Setup Instructions
 1. Clone the repository.
-2. Compile the `.class` files and ensure the necessary dependencies are available.
+2. Compile the `.java` files and ensure the necessary dependencies are available.
 3. Execute the project as per your development environment setup.

 ## Contributing